rust-lang/rustup/doc/src/concepts/profiles.md

 * The **minimal** profile includes as few components as possible to get a working compiler (`rustc`, `rust-std`, and `cargo`).
-It's recommended to use this component on Windows systems if you don't use local documentation (the large number of files can cause issues with some Antivirus systems), and in CI.
+It's recommended to use this component on Windows systems if you don't use local documentation (the large number of files can cause issues with some Antivirus systems).
 * The **default** profile includes all of components in the **minimal** profile, and adds `rust-docs`, `rustfmt`, and `clippy`.
-This profile will be used by `rustup` by default, and it's the one recommended for general use.
+This profile will be used by `rustup` by default if no other profile is specified.
+This profile is recommended for general use and for use in CI.
 * The **complete** profile includes all the components available through `rustup`.
 This should never be used, as it includes *every* component ever included in the metadata and thus will almost always fail.
 If you are